PeterCamilleri/make_gem/README.md

 # MakeGem

 Rails is opinionated.
 Bundler, it seems, is opinionated too.
-News flash, so am
+News flash!
+So am
 I. I finally got tired of spending an hour whipping gem scaffolding into shape and decided to create my own hack to the bundle gem command.